The Case Against Biometric IDs - Slashdot

 Social Security numbers are already gone (Score:2)

-Accountability is dead (Score:2)
+Accountability is dead (Score:3)

 Who in their right mind would stand up and be accountable for operations that exceed their personal fortune by factors of 1000s?
 What possible form of compensation could be adequate for such liability?